kwahome/gof-patterns-java/src/main/java/io/github/kwahome/structural/decorator/README.md

 - `ConcreteDecorator` : Are concrete classes that extends Decorator to decorate Components with responsibilities.

 ## When to use this pattern
-- When you you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.
+- When you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.
 - When it’s awkward or not possible to extend an object’s behavior using inheritance.